Steven McLaughlin: Rensselaer County Executive (2018-present)

 McLaughlin ran for Rensselaer County Executive in 2017 following the retirement of longtime County Executive Kathy Jimino.
 After defeating Deputy County Executive Christopher Meyer in a contentious Republican primary, McLaughlin narrowly prevailed over Democrat Andrea Smyth in the general election.

 Mclaughlin was sworn in as Rensselaer County executive on January 1, 2018.

 In November 2019, leaked audio from a verbally abusive private meeting between McLaughlin, several of his top political and governmental aides, former Republican Congressman John Sweeney, and then-Republican candidate for Troy mayor Thomas Reale, was published by the Times Union.
-During the meeting, McLaughlin, County Director of Operations Richard Christ, County Director of Purchasing James Gordon, and Sweeney pressured Reale to drop out of the mayoral race and endorse Rodney Wiltshire, a third-party candidate defeated in the Democratic primary by incumbent Democratic Mayor Patrick Madden.
+During the meeting, McLaughlin, County Director of Operations Richard Crist, County Director of Purchasing James Gordon, and Sweeney pressured Reale to drop out of the mayoral race and endorse Rodney Wiltshire, a third-party candidate defeated in the Democratic primary by incumbent Democratic Mayor Patrick Madden.
 Mr. Reale remained in the race and was defeated by Madden in the general election.

 In November 2019, McLaughlin was accused of withholding his signature from documents approving a property transfer between Rensselaer County and the city of Troy associated with the South Troy Industrial Park Road project.
 McLaughlin later said the delay was the result of alleged unpaid bills between the two municipalities and a separate dispute over engineering services.

 On December 1, 2021, McLaughlin was indicted on two felony counts, including grand larceny in the third degree for misusing campaign funds to pay personal debts.
 On January 25, 2023, McLaughlin was acquitted of the felony counts by a jury after one hour of deliberations.

-In April 2023, several of McLaughlin’s top aides, including Christ and Gordon, were indicted by the FBI on federal criminal charges which alleged fraud and intimidation were used to obtain absentee ballots in the names of voters during the 2021 primary and general elections in Rensselaer County.
+In April 2023, several of McLaughlin’s top aides, including Crist and Gordon, were indicted by the FBI on federal criminal charges which alleged fraud and intimidation were used to obtain absentee ballots in the names of voters during the 2021 primary and general elections in Rensselaer County.

 Personal life

 McLaughlin resides in North Greenbush with his second wife Blondie.
 He has two sons, Danny and Sean.
-Sean was a contestant on the 20th season of ABC’s dating series The Bachelor.
+Sean was a losing contestant on the 20th season of ABC’s dating series The Bachelor.